ppy/osu-wiki/news/2025/2025-11-22-osu-world-cup-2025-round-of-16-recap.md

 The match was a roller coaster from the get-go, with Türkiye taking an early break point for a 2–0 lead, only to see Italy find a break point of their own on the highly volatile [NM5](https://osu.ppy.sh/beatmapsets/2462132#osu/5386813) before tying the match up on their own [HD2](https://osu.ppy.sh/beatmapsets/2089293#osu/4378380) pick.
 Italy continued building momentum by winning another break point on [DT3](https://osu.ppy.sh/beatmapsets/2462142#osu/5386835), but now it was Türkiye's chance to turn the tables.

 Winning [NM3](https://osu.ppy.sh/beatmapsets/2462129#osu/5386798) at the last moment by a bare margin of 3,320 points, Türkiye opted into [FM3](https://osu.ppy.sh/beatmapsets/2429306#osu/5290020) with their final pick, winning it to earn a single match point at 4–3.
 Down to their last pick, Italy selected [NM4](https://osu.ppy.sh/beatmapsets/2298768#osu/5167719), but ::{ flag=TR }:: [Raikouhou](https://osu.ppy.sh/users/8007528) led the way with an FC as Türkiye slammed the door shut by a margin of over 800,000 points to win the map and with it the match by a final score of 5–3.

----

-Sunday brought forth the majority of the week's matches, getting started early and featuring action throughout the day to the tune of nearly 10 hours of gameplay.
-While the day started off inauspiciously with Taiwan sweeping the Netherlands, things would heat up over the course of the morning.
-New Zealand challenged the 7th-seeded United Kingdom, with the UK eventually coming out on top 5–3.
-Meanwhile, Japan and Thailand [engaged in a fierce battle leading to the week's only tiebreaker](#thailand-vs.--japan).

-Several other losers' bracket matchups took place with victors eventually including Indonesia, Austria, Sweden, Finland, and Spain.
-Sunday's afternoon window featured three top 8 seeds getting their tournament underway, as the United States took down France, Germany defeated Brazil, and the Russian Federation became the lone top 8 seed to lose their round of 16 match, with the #9 seed China taking them out in a closely fought 5–3 match.

 ### ::{ flag=TH }:: Thailand vs. ::{ flag=JP }:: Japan